dspinellis/mpcd/README.md

 The rationale for building it was to address shortcomings of existing systems in the areas of flexibility and performance.

-On the flexibility, front _mpcd_ splits the functionality often found in other systems into three parts: locating the files to examine, extracting elements that can be recognized as clones (tokenization), and identifying clones.
+On the flexibility front, _mpcd_ splits the functionality often found in other systems into three parts: locating the files to examine, extracting elements that can be recognized as clones (tokenization), and identifying clones.